How to become a police officer

 - Speech test scores must be undertaken when the person is using two ears to listen to whispers which are audible from 6 metres away, without the help of a hearing aid

-- The candidate must be up to date with tetanus, diphtheria and polio vaccinations (TDP)
+- The candidate must be up to date with tetanus, diphtheria, polio (TDP) and HBV vaccinations

 - The candidate must not be suffering from any illness which may impede the operational assignments associated with the occupations in question